Haidamac/haidamac_e_commerce/README.md

 # README

-E-coomerce - Rails monolith app with Bootstrap
+E-commerce - Rails monolith app with Bootstrap

 ## How to use